solspace/craft-freeform/packages/plugin/src/Integrations/Captchas/Turnstile/README.md

 ### 2. Set up Integration on your site

-- Switch back to your Freeform/Craft tab.
+- Switch back to this integration tab.
-- Select *Turnstile* from the **Service Provider** select dropdown.
-- Enter a name and handle for the integration. e.g. `My Turnstile Integration`.
 - In the **Site Key** and **Secret Key** settings, paste in the **Site Key** and **Secret Key** values from the Cloudflare site.

 ### 3. Additional Configuration